 - No potential sources are found, in which case you can use the Go to Source button to find out which file was last used as the source, who last updated it, and the date/time of the last update.

 - Several potential sources are found, in which case, Go to Source/Link Information will also be helpful to select the correct one.
 This lists all possible sources and previews the potential sources for you to choose from.
 This can occur when several versions of the same file are opened simultaneously.

 You can also select the imported data from Excel and use the top right hand side prompt to Update it.
 In this dropdown you can also quickly use the Go to Source and Link Information features.

 Update multiple or all items in your document

 The Update All button is used to update multiple links at once.
 When selected, UpSlide will display a list of all linked data in the active document (imported either as a picture or as text).
 From there, you can select which links to update.

 To help you decide which imports should be updated, clicking on any item in the list will display and select the corresponding data in the PowerPoint/Word document.

-When you click the Update button, UpSlide will try to update each of the selected items with the corresponding data in the Excel workbooks.
+When you click the Update button, UpSlide will try to update each selected item with the corresponding data in the Excel workbooks.
 The shapes for which the update has failed (due to excess or lack of potential sources) are put in a separate list.

-You can then open the Find the source dialog box directly by double clicking the problematic items.
+You can open the Find the source dialog box directly by double-clicking the problematic items.

-Update All has a few key purposes.
+Update All has a few essential purposes.
 It allows you to: